 Chris joined the Board of PCFA in May 2007 as Finance Director.
-He is a partner and member of the National Executive Committee of KPMG, having previously been a board member.
-He was also a member of the Australian Auditing and Assurance Standards Board until January 2011.
+He is a partner at KPMG and having previously been a member of the firm's National Executive Committee and a board member.
+He was also a member of the Australian Auditing and Assurance Standards board until January 2011.